rsyslog/rsyslog/source/configuration/action/rsconf1_filecreatemode.rst

 $FileCreateMode
 ---------------

-**Type:** global configuration directive
+**Type:** global configuration parameter

 **Default:** 0644

 **Description:**

-The $FileCreateMode directive allows to specify the creation mode with which rsyslogd creates new files.
+The $FileCreateMode parameter allows to specify the creation mode with which rsyslogd creates new files.
 If not specified, the value 0644 is used (which retains backward-compatibility with earlier releases).
 The value given must always be a 4-digit octal number, with the initial